skamithi/NetworkDocopt/README.md

 - For bash \<tab\> auto-completion and bash \<tab\>\<tab\> "show me available options" you must create a small bash script in /usr/share/bash-completion/completions/ like so:
 - cp completions/example.py /usr/share/bash-completion/completions/

 This bash script will call example.py with 'options' as the last arguement.
-For instances if you type "example.py show ip <tab><tab>" the bash script will call "example.py show ip options" which will return "route" and "interface".
+For instance if you type "example.py show ip <tab><tab>" the bash script will call "example.py show ip options" which will return "route" and "interface".
 This tells bash what the next options are.